DBenjaminPVP/autotest/README.md

 ### To run the tests without Docker
 Run the command `pytest -m [markdown wanted like training]`

+### When pushing
+Each push to the main branch starts the github action provided in the `automated_test.yml` file.
+This file run all the automated tests associated with the training mark

 ## Notes concerning the project

 * All tests will use Python